-PLEASE NOTE: In light of efforts to flatten the curve on the spread of COVID-19, some workshops will now be offered ONLINE ONLY.
+PLEASE NOTE: In light of efforts to slow the curve on the spread of COVID-19, all workshops will now be offered ONLINE ONLY.

 Our workshop series is back for 2020!
 Led by PTC staff, these workshops will help hone your skills and move you deeper into your process.
 Whether you are an actor, producer, playwright, or all three, there’s a workshop that will inspire you, engage you, and give you some practical skills to move your practice forward.

 - Participants must be PTC Playwright Members.
 We will offer FREE memberships at this time ($25 value).